fleschutz/PowerShell/Docs/configure-git.md

-## configure-git.ps1 - Configures the user settings for Git
+## configure-git.ps1 - Configures Git

 This PowerShell script configures the user settings for Git.